ga-wdi-lessons/sinatra-rest/intro-and-params.md

 **Stop at Magic 8 ball**

-Note: You can use your current Sinatra app you've been working in... no need to create a new one.
+Note: You can use your current Sinatra app you've been working in...
+No need to create a new one.

 **Hint** Look up the `Array#sample` method for ones that involve randomness.